 While vitiligo really only affects the color of the skin, it can have significant psychological effects as well.
 Because it only impacts 1% of the population, those who have the disease sometimes feel quite isolated.

 “With vitiligo, you feel depressed and trapped because there’s nothing you can do about it,” Panzone said.
 “I was always so nervous that my children would one day think that I looked weird and not want to hold my hand.”

 An opportunity arises at Tufts Medical Center

 Determined to be her own health care advocate, Panzone began researching clinical trials when therapies like steroidal and non-steroidal creams failed.
-She came across a study being held at Tufts Medical Center, and she reached out to Dr. David Rosmarin from our Department of Dermatology.
+She came across a study being held at Tufts Medical Center, and she reached out to our Department of Dermatology.

 Unfortunately, Panzone was unable to join the trial – she was pregnant during the first round and had just given birth during the second round.
-But Dr. Rosmarin thought she would improve with Xeljanz, a medication similar to the one they were using in the trial, so he and his team fought with her insurance company through multiple rounds of appeals to have the medication covered.
+But Tufts Medical Center Dermatologists thought she would improve with Xeljanz, a medication similar to the one they were using in the trial, so he and his team fought with her insurance company through multiple rounds of appeals to have the medication covered.
 Panzone was finally able to start taking it this past August, and she’s complimented it with light therapy.

 “The improvement is exactly what I hoped for,” she said.
 “It doesn’t happen overnight, but I can see my pigment coming back.”

 Setting out to help others with vitiligo